 His research in solar energy control systems has received funding from the Fulton Undergraduate Research Initiative, ASU/NASA Space Grant and Barrett, the Honors College’s thesis funding program.

 Christian has also been a Community Assistant with University Housing for three years serving the student communities in Adelphi Commons, Tooker House and Vista del Sol.

-Christian graduated summa cum laude with his bachelor’s in Electrical Engineering in 2022 and was a recipient of the Moeur Award and the Fulton Impact Award.
-He is continuing at ASU in the 4+1 program to pursue his master’s degree, specializing in electronic and mixed signal circuit design.
+He graduated summa cum laude with his bachelor’s degree in electrical engineering in 2022 and received a Moeur Award and a Fulton Schools Impact Award.
+Christian is continuing at ASU in the accelerated master’s degree program to specialize in electronic and mixed signal circuit design.

 “Look through as many opportunities as you can find and pursue what interests you.
 On top of that, don’t be afraid to talk to professors, especially those involved in the pathways and research that interest you, because these conversations can be very insightful for opportunities that may lie ahead.
 Finally, make sure to use your time wisely, and don’t forget to enjoy your college experience!”

 Email: [email protected]